 Street Maintenance and Repair

 The City's program emphasizes the prevention of road surface deterioration by filling cracks and sealing streets.
 As the road surface deteriorates, the surface is milled and replaced with new asphalt.
-When necessary, portions or the entire street is reconstructed.
+When necessary, entire streets are reconstructed.